 Last month we wrote about the huge rally in the homebuilding stocks since the lows of the stock market in March of 2009.
 Stocks that were written off for dead like Lennar Corp.
 (NYSE: LEN) and Toll Brothers Inc. (NYSE: TOL) have had spectacular rallies since then.
 If homebuilders are back in the business of building new homes then it just makes sense that there must be vendors that sell to those homebuilders that are doing much better as well.

 In difficult times like we experienced in the fall of 2008 it’s not unusual for consumers to tighten their belts and close their wallets.
-Rather than buy a new home they will typically fix, maintain and upgrade their current residence which usually benefits companies like The Home Depot Co, Inc (NYSE: HD) and Lowe’s Companies Inc. (LOW).
-Both are buy rated stocks at Bank of America – Merrill Lynch (NYSE: BAC) and both are also big beneficiaries of new home construction.
+Rather than buy a new home they will typically fix, maintain and upgrade their current residence which usually benefits companies like Home Depot Inc. (NYSE: HD) and Lowe’s Companies Inc. (LOW).
+Both are buy-rated stocks at Bank of America (NYSE: BAC) Merrill Lynch and both are also big beneficiaries of new home construction.

 When new homebuilding heats back up like we are experiencing now companies that supply in bulk to the homebuilders are often the big winners.
 Here are some buy rated stocks we located that are directly benefitting from the surge in new home construction.